 MsgFiler can also be used to quickly open a mail folder using only keystrokes.
 This is a fast way to open a folder that is buried inside several levels of folders.

 You can watch a short video on the developer’s web site to see how MsgFiler works.
-You can download and give it a try before you pay ($8) for it.
+As of early 2018, MsgFiler costs $10.